- Posts: 9

 More

-25 Feb 2017 16:28 #19548
+25 Feb 2017 16:28 #19548 by Burlingame

 I don't know if I have a different or better solution, but I ran an extension cable and hooked it directly to the battery.
 I do have to open and close the hatch to hook it up, but I really only hook it up during the winter and it really isn't that bothersome.
 Of course I had to disconnect and drive it last week here in Ohio when we hit 70 degrees in Feb.
 I modified/notched the battery cover so the cable would rub when driving the car.
 My 2000 Boxster was definitely a little easier to hook-up.